basil00/Gull/README.md

 Gull 3 Chess (LINUX)
 ====================

-This is a Linux port of Gull chess engine version 3!
+This is a Linux port of the Gull chess engine version 3!

 To build simply run `make` (from a terminal) in the `src` directory.

+Pre-built binaries are available here: https://github.com/basil00/Gull/releases

 Warning
 -------